Preparing for and Making a Stroke; Advice and Help; Caddies

 Making a Stroke

-Purpose: Rule 10.1 covers how to make a stroke and several acts that are prohibited in doing so.
+Purpose of Rule: Rule 10.1 covers how to make a stroke and several acts that are prohibited in doing so.
 A stroke is made by fairly striking at a ball with the head of a club.
 The fundamental challenge is to direct and control the movement of the entire club by freely swinging the club without anchoring it.

 Fairly Striking the Ball